 Blaise MacDonaldemail: firstname.lastname@example.org

-Blaise MacDonald, who has Division I head coaching experience and has won national championships as a player and an assistant coach, will begin his first year as head coach of men’s hockey at Colby College in the 2012-13 academic year.
+Blaise MacDonald, who has Division I head coaching experience and has won national championships as a player and an assistant coach, returns for his second year as head coach of men’s hockey at Colby College in the 2013-14 academic year.

 MacDonald is the former head coach of Niagara University and University of Massachusetts at Lowell.
 He helped Boston University to a national championship at the NCAA Frozen Four in 1995 as an assistant coach.
 MacDonald, a 1985 graduate of Rochester Institute of Technology, led RIT to NCAA Division II titles in 1983 and 1985.